-a disability to access parts of the

-site.

-STRENGTH WEAKNESS OPPORTUNITIES THREATS

-INTEGRATION CONNECTIONS AND ACCESS continued The poor condition or non-existent footpaths around the perimeter of the BMX track and the velodrome.
+The undulating nature of the site means it is difficult for people with a disability to access parts of the site. facilities, and provide a second entrance into the precinct.
+STRENGTH WEAKNESS OPPORTUNITIES THREATS INTEGRATION CONNECTIONS AND ACCESS continued The poor condition or non-existent footpaths around the perimeter of the BMX track and the velodrome.
 There is a lack of signage directing visitors to the cycling facilities and the signage which exists is poorly located eg: there is a sign on the corner of Packham Street directly beside the facilities but no sign at the corner of Packham Street and Brauman Street, or Brauman and Numurkah Road.
 Addressing the accessibility of the site including pathway gradients and access to buildings.
 Upgrade and create perimeter paths around the BMX track and velodrome, and connect the two areas in the precinct.
 Paths should be defined with a new material such as compacted granitic sand.

-VISUAL APPEAL The precinct has a poor visual profile eg: the facilities are difficult to see from the roadway, signage is minimal, and it is difficult to work out where to enter the site and / or the clubroom building.
-The vacant area on the north east and south east corners of the precinct could be developed to increase the visual profile of the precinct eg: signage, sculptures, landscaping.
-The precinct is in many ways isolated and consequently an easy target for vandalism and theft.
-This is compounded by the poor maintenance standards.
+VISUAL APPEAL The precinct has a poor visual profile eg: the facilities are difficult to see from the roadway, signage is minimal, and it is The vacant area on the north east and south east corners of the precinct could be developed to increase the The precinct is in many ways isolated and consequently an easy target for vandalism and theft.
+This is compounded by difficult to work out where to visual profile of the precinct eg: the poor maintenance enter the site and / or the signage, sculptures, standards. clubroom building. landscaping.